joepasquariello/minios/README.md

     void mos_init( void(*yield_func)(void) );   // init OS vars and yield() function ptr

-Timers require a periodic interrupt that calls minios_tick() from its ISR.
+Timers require a periodic interrupt that calls mos_tick() from its ISR.

     void mos_tick( void );      // call on each timer interrupt to provide OS time base